surecart/surecart-wp-plugin/README.md

 #### `app/src/`

 Add PHP class files here.
-All clases in the `CheckoutEngine\` namespace are autoloaded in accordance with [PSR-4](http://www.php-fig.org/psr/psr-4/).
+All clases in the `SureCart\` namespace are autoloaded in accordance with [PSR-4](http://www.php-fig.org/psr/psr-4/).

 #### `resources/images/`